RyanClark2k/flink/docs/content/docs/deployment/java_compatibility.md

 ### Known issues

-* Java records are not supported.
-See [FLINK-32380](https://issues.apache.org/jira/browse/FLINK-32380) for updates.
 * SIGSEGV in C2 Compiler thread: Early Java 17 builds are affected by a bug where the JVM can fail abruptly.
 Update your Java 17 installation to resolve the issue.
 See [JDK-8277529](https://bugs.openjdk.org/browse/JDK-8277529) for details.